dominicparga/howto/raspberry.md

     [IP]:
     If not provided, the caller of this URL uses its own ip-address.
     You want your router to call this URL, so the ip-address will be the new router's ip.
     ```

+    The requested credentials are filled as following.
+    Yes, it is your own domain and yes, it is the ddns-password.

+    ```text
+    Update-URL:
+    see above

+    Domainname:
+    domain.com

+    Username:
+    domain.com

+    Password:
+    asdfasdf
+    ```

 You can (hopefully) connect via `ssh dominic@parga.io`.